OpenAstronomy/GSoC/application.md

 ## Why does your org want to participate in Google Summer of Code?

-OpenAstronomy would like to be a part of Google Summer of Code to reach a new pool of contributors, develop our communities, and help the member projects collaborate better.
+OpenAstronomy would like to be a part of Google Summer of Code to reach a new pool of contributors, develop our communities, and help collaboration between the member projects.
 Some of our member projects' past experience with GSoC shows that it provides a boost to areas which are in need of intensive attention, as well as adding members to the community who can turn out to be valuable long-lasting contributors.
 We would like to help bring these experiences to a wider variety of projects, all united by the goal of fostering open source development of astronomy software.

 As an umbrella organization with an astronomy focus, we will be able to include diverse projects (not only Python-based) and accept students with experience